IllusionInk/tour_de_drugs/README.md

 Due to this intense nature of the sport, doping has been long associated with the race.The possibility of competition, rise in economic stakes produced a system of high rewards for winners.

+*[Behance link](https://www.behance.net/gallery/72687679/Tour-De-Drugs-Data-Narrative) for detailed Design Documentation and interactive prototype of the narrative visualisation*

 ### Need ?
 ---